-When you and your students use Proctor , you can create a whitelist with extensions that should be active during the assignment e.g. IntoWords or other supplements that the student can get support from during the exam.
+When you and your students use Focus as your client, you can extensions that should be active during the assignment e.g. IntoWords or other add-ons that the student can get support from during the exam or assignment.

 To do this, you need to look up the extension in the Chrome Web Store and copy the link address to the extension in the address bar.

 Under Resources, then select "Chrome extension" and paste the link.

 When students now open the assignment , the extension you added will be whitelisted and will not be closed as all other extensions.

 NOTE.
 Students must have logged in to the extension before opening the exam.